THAT THE LORD GOD MIGHT DWELL THERE

 Trouble comes upon all who are not sealed.

-And out of the smoke locusts came down on the earth and were given power like that of scorpions of the earth.
+And out of the smoke, locusts came down on the earth and were given power like that of scorpions of the earth.
 They were told not to harm the grass of the earth or any plant or tree, but only those people who did not have the seal of God on their foreheads.
 They were not allowed to kill them but only to torture them for five months.
 And the agony they suffered was like that of the sting of a scorpion when it strikes.
 (Revelation 9:3-5)

 Then I saw a second beast, coming out of the earth.
 It had two horns like a lamb, but it spoke like a dragon.
 (Revelation 13:11)

-When we depart from the Bible, we are as Dan.
+When we depart from the Bible, we are like Dan.
 We are envying the promises of God made to those true Christians who are not as flamboyant as we, but who steadily and patiently carry their cross of self-denial after the Master.
 God does not select as His eternal home those who are developing their own potential.